 And the bottom line we see here is that time-to-hire has become a vital metric to track the recruitment process.
 Doing so allows recruiters to gain valuable insights into their hiring process and improve the candidate experience.
 It’s only a matter of using the right tools to make a quick and easy hiring process possible without sacrificing quality in the process.

-One of the best tools out there to improve candidate experience, cut down time-to-hire, and build an effective screening interview is the self-guided phone interview.
+One of the best tools out there to improve candidate experience, cut down time-to-hire, and build an effective screening interview is the virtual phone interview.

 First of all, they speed up time-to-hire.
 We already established the importance of this in the context of candidate experience, but what about financially?
 According to Zippia, a vacancy costs $98 per day.
 With an average vacancy taking around 42 days to fill, that brings the cost to fill a position to approximately $4,129.
 Every day you can shave off this process represents dollars saved, improving the cost-effectiveness of your hiring process.